 Within the District, Rashad is credited for the introduction of a District-wide effort to integrate performance management and evidence-based decision making into the culture of District Government.
 His work is evident in the District’s performance-based budgeting processes, its renewed vigor around data collection and performance, and the establishment of The Lab @ DC.

-Mr. Young has spent his entire career building expertise in public management, including 12 years as Assistant City Manager or City Manager in urban centers, namely Alexandria, Virginia, Greensboro, North Carolina, Cincinnati and Dayton, Ohio.
-Throughout his career, Mr. Young has managed workforces totaling several thousand employees, led labor union contract negotiations, and overseen airport, convention center, water utility, human service, transit, public works, and public safety agency operations.
-This experience has made Mr. Young a nationally known and respected public manager.
+Rashad has spent his entire career building expertise in public management as an assistant city manager or city manager in urban centers, namely Alexandria, Virginia, Greensboro, North Carolina, Cincinnati and Dayton, Ohio.
+He has managed workforces totaling several thousand employees, led labor union contract negotiations, and overseen airport, convention center, water utility, human service, transit, public works, and public safety agency operations.

-Mr. Young is a National Board Member of the National Forum for Black Public Administrators (NFBPA), a Board Member of the Urban Libraries Council (ULC), a credentialed manager and member of the International City/County Management Association (ICMA), a Fellow of the National Academy of Public Administration (NAPA), and an Affiliated Professor of Practice with Virginia Tech’s School of Public and International Affairs.
+Rashad is a National Board Member of the National Forum for Black Public Administrators, a Fellow of the National Academy of Public Administration, and an Affiliated Professor of Practice with Virginia Tech’s School of Public and International Affairs.